Theory U

-Theory U is a change management method and the title of a book by Otto Scharmer.
+Theory U is a change management and organizational learning framework developed by Otto Scharmer, and the title of a book in which he articulated the approach.
 Scharmer with colleagues at MIT conducted 150 interviews with entrepreneurs and innovators in science, business, and society and then extended the basic principles into a theory of learning and management, which he calls Theory U. The principles of Theory U are suggested to help political leaders, civil servants, and managers break through past unproductive patterns of behavior that prevent them from empathizing with their clients' perspectives and often lock them into ineffective patterns of decision-making.